andrew/ultimate-awesome/README.md

 - [Awesome-The-Graph](https://github.com/MichaelMacaulay/Awesome-The-Graph) - A curated list of awesome resources related to The Graph.
 - [awesome-language-learning](https://github.com/nachologic/awesome-language-learning) - A curated list of incredible resources for learning and mastering new languages.
 - [awesome-tokenizers](https://github.com/nlpoptimize/awesome-tokenizers) - A curated list of tokenizer libraries for blazing-fast NLP processing.
-- [awesome-nollm](https://github.com/oagoulart/awesome-nollm) - Awesome list of software not using LLMs or similar features.
 - [awesome-documentation](https://github.com/officialrajdeepsingh/awesome-documentation) - A curated list of documentation based libraries that help build small and large-scale documentation website.
 - [awesome-tdd](https://github.com/omergulen/awesome-tdd) - A collection of awesome things regarding the test-driven development ecosystem.
 A curated list of courses, tutorials, libraries, tips and tricks, books, videos, and awesome resources about TDD.
 - [awesome-binary-analysis](https://github.com/open-crs/awesome-binary-analysis) - List of helpful binary analysis tools and research materials.
-- [awesome-compound-ai-systems](https://github.com/outerport/awesome-compound-ai-systems) - Papers about infrastructure (deployment & serving) and systems for compound AI .
 - [awesome-baby](https://github.com/pismute/awesome-baby) - 출산, 육아 자료 정리.
 - [awesome-functional-verification](https://github.com/radigast/awesome-functional-verification) - List of links to resources related to functional verification.
 - [Awesome-Community](https://github.com/rafaecheve/Awesome-Community) - Repository about how to build communities online.